jmharris903/Railscast-for-Roam-Research-Theme/readme.md

 }
 */

 /* ----------------------------------------- */

-/*RR change: Make scroll bars visible*/
+/*RR change: SCROLLBARS - Comment/un-comment this section to toggle scrollbars on or off inspired by @Malcolm Ocean*/

 div::-webkit-scrollbar {
   width: 10px;